This article offers the names of the sectors for enterprise blockchain examples with companies that are already working in that field.

 Our financial systems are at the core of our economy.
 If they work efficiently, we grow at a rapid pace.
 The same holds true for our banking system, which is used by trillions of people worldwide.

 Banks and financial institutions have already understood the importance of blockchain.
-With blockchain deployments, banks are already seeing a transformation in how they do settlements.
+With trade finance blockchain deployments, banks are already seeing a transformation in how they do settlements.
 They are saving a lot when it comes to cross-border settlement.
 The financial sector, on the other hand, can also improve with blockchain.

 When it comes to financing, the following aspects can be improved drastically